 Instructions

-- To hard boil eggs: Place eggs in a single layer in a sauce pan.
-Add enough water to cover them compltely.
+- To hard boil eggs, place eggs in a single layer in a saucepan.
+Add enough water to cover them completely.
 Bring to a roaring boil.
-Turn off heat, and cover pan.
+Turn off the heat and cover the pan.
 Let sit for 12 minutes.
-Transfer to a bowl filled with ice water for 5 minutes.
+Transfer to a bowl filled with ice water for 5 minutes.8 hard-boiled eggs

-- Peel the eggs and seperate out the yolks.
+- Peel the eggs and separate out the yolks.
 Chop the egg whites.

-- In a small bowl, whisk together the egg yolks, mayonnaise, celery, dill, dijon mustard, onion powder, garlic powder, salt, black pepper and paprika until creamy.
-Taste and adjust seasonings as desired.
+- In a small bowl, whisk together the egg yolks, mayonnaise, celery, dill, dijon mustard, onion powder, garlic powder, salt, black pepper, and paprika until creamy.
+Taste and adjust seasonings as desired.3/4 cup light mayonnaise, 1 celery stalk, 1 teaspoon dill weed, 1 teaspoon dijon mustard, 1/2 teaspoon onion powder, 1/2 teaspoon garlic powder, 1/2 teaspoon table salt, 1/4 teaspoon black pepper, 1/4 teaspoon paprika

 - Stir the chopped egg whites into the mixture.
 Serve on buns with lettuce and sliced tomatoes and enjoy!